bogdannbv/buzzd-docs/docs/faq.md

     It doesn't make much sense, especially since **all 3rd party clients support only a small subset of all the official features**.
     That being said, if anyone is interested in patching/updating a 3rd party client to work with our project, we're happy to help as much as reasonably possible.

+??? question "Why can't I use Yahoo!
+Messenger 10 or 11.5?!?!"
+    At the moment we're focusing on making as many features as possible functional.
+    Once we feel we're in a good place with the amount of features we've got working, we'll start working on supporting both older and newer versions.
+    Spoiler alert: we've already tested and got (almost fully) working versions 8.1 and 10, but are not yet ready to be released.

 ??? question "How long are you storing the messages for?"
     We're storing **only the offline messages** for up to 2 weeks.
     Once the recipient logs in we're sending them the offline messages and delete them from our database.